hgrecco/pint/docs/tutorial.rst

 Using Pint in your projects
 ---------------------------

-If you use Pint in multiple modules within you Python package, you normally want to avoid creating multiple instances of the unit registry.
+If you use Pint in multiple modules within your Python package, you normally want to avoid creating multiple instances of the unit registry.
 The best way to do this is by instantiating the registry in a single place.
 For example, you can add the following code to your package `__init__.py`::

    from pint import UnitRegistry